jeremy-page/comet2-devops/README.md

  - 3 Launchtemplates
  - 3 Node Groups SGs for each nodegroup
  - SG rules
+ - R53 hosted zone
+ - ACM cert

 ## How to Run
-# if runninf with target paramter, modules should follow this order
+# if running with target paramter, modules should follow this order

 - network
 - eks